Meet MEPI’s Best and Brightest Alumni

 “I am willing to pursue my dream no matter the setbacks I might face in the future, because I want to be a role a model not only for my two year old daughter but also for other girls who are looking into entrepreneurship.”

-Karem Saad, a MEPI Leaders for Democracy Fellowship Program Alumnus of 2012, participated in a regional conference program organized to strengthen economic advocacy in both Egypt and the Arab region, focusing on success to information, creating a participatory approach, and public policy reform.
+Karem Saad, a MEPI Leaders for Democracy Fellowship Program Alumnus of 2012, participated in a regional conference program organized to strengthen economic advocacy in both Egypt and the Arab region, focusing on access to information, creating a participatory approach, and public policy reform.

 Meet Omar Weslati, Portfolio Manager – Microcred, Beja, Tunisia